ghdl/ghdl/doc/getting/GCC.rst

   If your system gcc was built with ``--enable-default-pie``, add ``-no-pie`` option for linking.

 ..
-HINT :: For ppc64 (and AIX ?) platform, the object file format contains an identifier for the source language.
+HINT :: For ppc64/ppc64le platform, the object file format contains an identifier for the source language.
 Because gcc doesn't know about VHDL, gcc crashes very early.
-This could be fixed with a very simple change in ``gcc/config/rs6000/rs6000.c``, ``function rs6000_output_function_epilogue`` (as of gcc 4.8):
+This could be fixed with a very simple change in ``gcc/config/rs6000/rs6000.c`` (``gcc/config/rs6000/rs6000-logue.c`` since gcc 10), function ``rs6000_output_function_epilogue``:

 	  ..
 CODE:: diff